Upper-School American Government

 - If a placement evaluation has been administered, withdrawals requested before May 1 are granted part of their $75 refund: $35 will be paid to the instructor for the placement evaluation, and the remaining $40 of the original deposit will be refunded.

 In this course, students will develop a rich understanding of American democracy by reading and discussing philosophical writings that influenced America’s Founding Fathers, the foundational documents of the United States, essays from prominent American thinkers, and Supreme Court decisions.
-Students will learn about the “nuts and bolts” of how our government works (e.g., the 3 branches of government and how a bill becomes a law).
+Students will learn about the “nuts and bolts” of how our government works (e.g., the three branches of government and how a bill becomes a law).
 However, this course will additionally expect students to dig deeper and interact with the philosophical ideals that inspired our Founding Fathers.
 Students will also grapple with the different political ideologies that have shaped and changed the American political system throughout our history.
 By the end of the course, students can expect to know how our government works, articulate the major camps in American political thought, and understand the crucial role that they, as citizens, play in the democratic system.
-This course is taught by veteran teacher Emily Gerard, who holds her BA in philosophy and political science from Gordon College and her MA in government from the Johns Hopkins University.

-While this course primarily features historical study, it also integrates some study from American literature, helping students to see and enjoy the integration of both history and literature.
-This class is paired with our upper school American Literature course, which is scheduled back-to-back with that course in a “block.”
+While this course primarily features historical study, it also integrates some studies from American literature, helping students to see and enjoy the integration of history and literature.
+This class is paired with our upper-school American literature course and scheduled back-to-back with that course in a “block.”
 Students who take both courses receive a discount.
 This course may also be taken as a standalone history study.

 Placement: Please read about our new process above.